 The castle is open to visitors Tuesday-Sunday (and Monday-Sunday in Week 26-31)

 This white palace in the Jutland region is the Summer residence of the Royal family.
-Since the 16th century the estate had been in ownership of Danish novel families but in the early 20th century the state took ownership of the palace.
-In that time the palace was restored until it was given to (the later) King Frederik IX and Queen Ingrid.
-Queen Ingrid loved Gråsten Palace until her death in 2000.
+Since the 16th century, the estate had been in the ownership of Danish novel families but in the early 20th century the state took ownership of the palace.
+At that time the palace was restored until it was given to (the later) King Frederik IX and Queen Ingrid.
+Queen Ingrid loved Gråsten Palace until she died in 2000.

 Today it is the Summer residence of Queen Margrethe II.